 CENTURY-OLD OYSTER SHACK BECOMES AN ART GALLERY

-The Frying Pan Gallery was opened in 2009 in a 100 year old oyster shack on Wellfleet Harbor that had previously been boarded up for over 50 years.
+The Frying Pan Gallery opened in 2009 in a 100+ year old oyster shack on Wellfleet Harbor that had been boarded up for decades.

 SWAIN FAMILY CREATES WELCOMING ART SPACE IN WELLFLEET HARBOR

-The gallery is curated and run by Sarah, who is passionate about creating a welcoming art space that features the work of Steve and the 20+ local artists; painters, jewelers, ceramicists, photographers, glass artists including:
+The gallery is curated and operated by Steve's wife, Sarah Swain, (yup same one as local band Sarah Swain & the Oh Boys, you can check out the online shows they did at the gallery in 2020 here) Sarah is passionate about creating a welcoming art space that features the work of Steve and the 20+ local artists.

-Along with their 3 kids, Lucy, Jessie, and Stanley, the Swain family share a passion for great local art as well as the Cape's unique ocean community and its inhabitants, both on land and sea.
+Along with their 3 kids, Lucy, Jessie, and Stanley, the Swain family share a passion for the Cape's unique ocean community and its inhabitants, on land and sea.

-The Frying Pan Gallery is proud to support local nonprofits Center for Coastal Studies, WOMR, Wellfleet Bay Wildlife Sanctuary, Atlantic White Shark Conservancy, WCAI, and Cape Wellness Collaborative.
+The Frying Pan Gallery is proud to support local nonprofits Center for Coastal Studies, Wellfleet Preservation Hall, WOMR, Wellfleet Bay Wildlife Sanctuary, Atlantic White Shark Conservancy, WCAI, Payomet, and Cape Wellness Collaborative.